Worksite Wellness

 - Schedule an onsite health screening to provide employees with immediate biometric results.
 These results can include cholesterol, blood sugar, body composition, etc.

-- *In employer provided health plans, provide benefits that include preventative services such as nutrition counseling and chronic disease management.
+- *In employer health plans, provide benefits that include preventative services such as nutrition counseling and chronic disease management.

 The asterisk (*) denotes the items with the highest return on investment.
 Try to incorporate as many of these suggestions as possible!